robjm16/domain_specific_ChatGPT/README_for_domain_specific_ChatGPT.md

 Next, computer code on my machine compares the question to the content in the 30 paragraphs.
 It then picks the best-fit paragraphs based on how close the question is semantically to each paragraph (by doing a lot of math around their respective embeddings).

 The best paragaphs are then attached to the question as "context" and fed back to ChatGPT for an answer.
 My program also instructs ChatGPT to say, "Sorry, I don't know," if it is asked a question where it does not have good information.
-(ChatGPT can be overly confident and completely wrong,  but there are ways to control for this.)

 Lastly, ChatGPT combines the question, the added domain content and the model's inherent natural language skills to produce a response.